JGradone/joegradone.com-old/_pages/research.md

 ---

 I am presently a PhD student in the Center for Ocean Observing Leadership at Rutgers University ([RUCOOL](https://rucool.marine.rutgers.edu/)).
-My research at Rutgers is currently focused on developing a system to process data from an acoustic doppler current profiler mounted on a Teledyne-Webb Research Slocum glider in real-time.
+My research at Rutgers is currently focused on developing a system to process data from an acoustic doppler current profiler (ADCP) mounted on a Teledyne-Webb Research Slocum glider in real-time.
 This system will enable the investigation of both process-based and data assimilation improvements for hurricane forecast models.

 ---